Our Practice

 Dr Max Kadel – Veterinarian/Owner

-Dr Max has been a Vet at Hammett Street since 2004.
+Dr Max has been a Vet at Hammett Street since 2004 and is now the sole owner of the clinic.
 He completed his Veterinary qualification in 1994 at the University of Queensland before moving to Townsville in 2000.
-Dr Max enjoys doing soft tissue surgery and has a special interest in reptiles but is also known around town for his work with birds.
-Max has one geriatric cat named Skiddy, who constantly tests his feline psychology skills!

 Max has a passion for travel and adventure and in his spare time, can often be found in the great outdoors hiking, kayaking or on his mountain bike.
 He has been on adventures in Australia, New Zealand, The Solomon Islands, Vanuatu, Fiji, PNG and Europe.
 But don’t ask him about it or he’ll talk your ear off.